Polk Inlet Field Camp

 Directions

-Located approximately 45 miles from Craig.
 From Craig, take the Craig/Klawock-Hollis Highway toward Hollis.
-Turn right on Hydaburg Road (State Route 913) and travel 8 miles.
-Turn left onto Forest Road 21 (Polk Inlet and Twelvemile Road).
-Follow Forest Road 21 for 14 miles, then turn left toward Polk Inlet.
-The cabin parking area is about 1.5 miles ahead on the left.
-The cabin is accessed through a locked gate at the end of the road.
+Turn right onto Hydaburg Road (State Route 913) and travel 8 miles.
+Turn left onto Forest Road 21 (Polk Inlet and Twelvemile Road) and follow it for 14 miles.
+Turn left toward Polk Inlet; the cabin parking area is about 1.5 miles ahead on the left.
+Total distance is approximately 45 miles from Craig.
+Access is also possible by boat or floatplane.

 Amenities